 Records are transferred between main memory and the storage medium in logical units.
 When records are stored on disk device (except for fixed-relative files), these units-of-transfer are called "control intervals"; when tape-resident, they are called "blocks."
 A control interval is the smallest unit of data that can be transferred between memory and a disk device.
-Its length is fixed at a multiple of 256 bytes, which is a compatible size for all disk devices.
-A block is the smallest unit of data that can be transferred between memory and a tape device.
+Its length is fixed at a multiple of 256 bytes, which is a compatible size for all disk devices.1 A block is the smallest unit of data that can be transferred between memory and a tape device.
 Unlike control intervals, blocks may vary in length for a given file.
-Control intervals and blocks are described in greater detail in Sections 2 and 3.
+Control intervals and blocks are described in greater detail in Section 2.

-FILES
+UFAS FILES

-A file is a collection of one or more records.
+A UFAS (Unified File Access System) file is a collection of one or more records.
 In order to store and subsequently retrieve records, it is necessary for a predictable relationship to exist between the records and their location in the file; this relationship is called the file organization.
+UFAS files are transportable across all levels of Series 60 software except fixed-relative files which are only processable via Level 6 or BES software.